 It wasn’t that long ago that neighbors knew each other and could rely on each other for things like the proverbial cup of sugar.

-They did things like host dinner parties, block parties, and gossiped with each other.
-Today, most people don't even know what their neighbors' names are, nevertheless had any sort of bond with them.
+They did things like host dinner parties, block parties, and gossip with each other.
+Today, most people don’t even know what their neighbors’ names are, nevertheless, had any sort of bond with them.
 The most socializing we do is through Facebook.

-Being friendly with your neighbors might not seem like a survival skill, but it might be the one which ultimately saves your life.
-Humans are social creatures and our main strength - and reason we've survived despite being weaker and slower than predators - is strength in numbers.
+Being friendly with your neighbors might not seem like a survival skill, but it might be the one that ultimately saves your life.
+Humans are social creatures and our main strength – and the reason we’ve survived despite being weaker and slower than predators – is strength in numbers.